jonfazzaro/conferences/docs/index.md

 Code font used in presentation (and in his editor): [Programma](http://programma.us/).

-Correct pronounciation of JSON: *zhah-SOHN*.
+Correct pronunciation of JSON: *zhah-SOHN*.

 Web Assembly is less open than JavaScript, and in terms of performance, tunes the part of the system that does not need to be tuned.